FRCTeam7170/spooky-button-board/kicad/README.md

-# KiCad Files for spooky-button-board
+# KiCAD Files for spooky-button-board
-The KiCad schematic and PCB files and other related files can be found here.
+The KiCAD schematic and PCB files and other related files can be found here.

 The PCB layout was designed with the intention to have it manufactured by [JLCPCB](https://jlcpcb.com/) and therefore uses constraints (trace width, via